pism/pism/.github/ISSUE_TEMPLATE/bug_report.md

 **PISM version**

-Please include the output of `pismr -version` or the output of `git describe --always` (executed in PISM's source code directory).
+Please include the output of `pism -version` or the output of `git describe --always` (executed in PISM's source code directory).

 **To Reproduce**